FranktheTank123/Udacity-SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Please refer to the `get_radius_of_curvature` function defined the ipython notebook.
+Please refer to the `get_radius_of_curvature` function defined in the `./codes/Line.py` line 131-145.
 I simply refer to the codes provided from #35 - Measuring Curvature.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.